 How to choose between RabbitMQ and Redis for async tasks

 Production architecture decisions require rigorous evaluation of failure recovery paths, durability guarantees, and operational overhead.
 This guide compares RabbitMQ and Redis for asynchronous task processing.
 Core persistence models dictate data loss tolerance during broker outages.
-Failure recovery workflows differ fundamentally between log-based and queue-based architectures.
+Failure recovery workflows differ fundamentally between queue-based and stream-based architectures.
 Visibility timeout and retry semantics directly impact duplicate processing rates.
 Selection must align with strict SLA requirements, team operational capacity, and cost constraints.
-Understanding baseline Queue Fundamentals & Architecture is essential before evaluating broker-specific trade-offs.
+This is a focused slice of the broader Message Broker Comparison, and understanding baseline Queue Fundamentals & Architecture is essential before evaluating broker-specific trade-offs.

 Core Architecture & Message Persistence Models

 Establish foundational differences in how each broker stores, acknowledges, and persists messages.
-Redis Streams operate as an append-only log with consumer groups.
-They rely primarily on in-memory storage with optional RDB/AOF persistence.
-RabbitMQ utilizes a dedicated AMQP queue architecture.
-It provides disk-backed persistence, publisher confirms, and quorum queues.
+Redis Streams operate as an append-only log with consumer groups, relying primarily on in-memory storage with optional RDB/AOF persistence.
+RabbitMQ uses a dedicated AMQP queue architecture with disk-backed persistence, publisher confirms, and quorum queues.
 Sudden pod or node termination exposes critical durability gaps if configurations are misaligned.

 Diagnostic & Remediation